smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 ## Description

 Your audiovisual (AV) diary is a way to try things, keep track of ideas and generally develop your creative practice through a series of videos.
-It's kindof like a weekly vlog, except that you don't have to say "like and subscribe" at the end.
+It's like a weekly vlog, except that you don't have to say "like and subscribe" at the end.

 In this course each week you'll learn about a particular computer music concept (through our [flipped lectures]({% link _workshops/index.md %})), and the